The Vacant Lots: History

-The Vacant Lots announced their debut album 'Departure' would be released on UK independent record label Sonic Cathedral on July 1, 2014.
-'Departure' was produced by The Vacant Lots, mixed and mastered by Sonic Boom and features Dean Wareham on guitar.
+On July 1, 2014, The Vacant Lots released their debut album Departure on UK independent record label Sonic Cathedral on July 1, 2014.
+It was produced by The Vacant Lots, mixed and mastered by Sonic Boom, engineered by Ted Young, and featured Dean Wareham on guitar on the track "Tomorrow".
 BrooklynVegan premiered the first single and music video for "Mad Mary Jones" from the debut album.
-On May 21, 2014, The Vacant Lots and Alan Vega of influential New York punk band Suicide released a split 10" vinyl on Fuzz Club Records.
+On May 21, 2014, The Vacant Lots and Alan Vega released a split 10" vinyl on Fuzz Club Records.
 The release debuts a new track by Alan Vega entitled "Nike Soldier" and an alternate mix of "Mad Mary Jones" by The Vacant Lots.
-In the same week, Interview Magazine premiered the music video for "Before The Evening's Thru", which is the second released track from the band's upcoming debut album 'Departure'.
+The same week, Interview Magazine premiered the music video for "Before The Evening's Thru", which is the second released track from the band's debut album 'Departure'.

-In June and July 2014, The Vacant Lots toured the UK for the first time with legendary neo-psych band The Brian Jonestown Massacre.
+In June and July 2014 The Vacant Lots toured the UK for the first time with The Brian Jonestown massacre.
 On July 1, The Vacant Lots released their debut album 'Departure' on London independent label Sonic Cathedral.
 In September, Spanish independent label Ayo Silver! released a limited edition 10" vinyl entitled 'Arrival' compiling the band's singles and remixes.
-'Arrival' was also included as a bonus disc in the first initial copies of the group's debut album and features artwork by LA Pop-Surrealist artist Anthony Ausgang.
+'Arrival' was also included as a bonus disc in the first copies of the group's debut album and features artwork by LA Pop-Surrealist artist Anthony Ausgang.
 Additionally, in September the band toured Europe and the UK as well as a performance at Liverpool Psych Fest.
 On September 22, Sonic Cathedral released the duo's third single "Paint This City" backed with "Departure."
 The Quietus premiered the music video for the single, which was directed by Boston filmmaker Samuel Quinn.

-The Vacant Lots supported 1970s electro-punk legends Suicide at Webster Hall in New York City on March 7, 2015.
-On March 16, 2015, Sonic Cathedral released a vinyl only single by The Vacant Lots that featured two remixes by Alan Vega of Suicide and Anton Newcombe of The Brian Jonestown Massacre.
-The Vacant Lots performed at acclaimed independent UK music festival Secret Garden Party with Temples and Toy on July 25, 2015.
+The Vacant Lots supported Suicide at Webster Hall in New York City on March 7, 2015.
+This was the second to last show Alan Vega played before he died on July 16, 2016.
+On March 16, 2015, Sonic Cathedral released a vinyl only single by The Vacant Lots which featured two remixes by Alan Vega and Anton Newcombe.
+The Vacant Lots performed at independent UK music festival Secret Garden Party with Temples and Toy on July 25, 2015.

-During their 2015 European tour, The Vacant Lots recorded a collaborative EP entitled 'Berlin' with Anton Newcombe of The Brian Jonestown Massacre in Berlin, Germany that was released on Anton Newcombe's record label A Recordings on November 25, 2016.
+During their 2015 European tour, The Vacant Lots recorded a collaborative EP entitled Berlin with Anton Newcombe in Berlin, Germany which was and released on A Recordings on November 25, 2016.